DaQuanHarley/Azure-Network-Protocals/README.md

 </p>
 <p>

- Now that we have disabled incoming ICMP traffic from Linux VM if we go back to Windows VM you can see the ping request is timing out.
+ Now that we have disabled incoming ICMP traffic from the Linux VM, if we go back to Windows VM, you can see the ping request is timing out.

-Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working) Stop the ping activity
+Re-enable ICMP traffic for the Network Security Group that your Ubuntu VM is using Back in the Windows 10 VM, observe the ICMP traffic in Wireshark and the command line Ping activity (should start working) Stop the ping activity

 <h2>The next thing we are going to do is Observe SSH Traffic.</h2>
- Back in wireshark, start a packet capture up and filter for ssh traffic only
+ Back in Wireshark, start a packet capture and filter for SSH traffic only

  <p>
 <img src="https://i.imgur.com/P5rwTFd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>